iloveu-so/ponytown./README.md

-# ponytown.
+# lessthanthree
-uhh... shout-out to that lovely guest cosplayer! one of the first times I really talk to people first, but your so cool, your so kind, I wish to talk to you later!! have a nice day/night 💗 thank you for giving me all those compliments, I mean it 🥹🥹🥹 I think im going to add to this heheh...ha.
+uhh... shout-out to that lovely guest cosplayer! one of the first times I really talk to people first, but your so cool, your so kind, I wish to talk to you later!! have a nice day/night 💗 thank you for giving me all those compliments, I mean it 🥹🥹🥹 I think im going to add to this heheh...ha.  im actually so glad we met.
+I really am.
+I know these feelings are a little soon. but I believe they'll only get stronger from here.